 In the above code, we specified a complex number.
 Python does not take 1.5j as a string but as a complex number.
 Then we performed additional operations.
 And finally, we printed the complex numbers as well as their types.
 Let’s see how the above code works in Python.

-As can be seen above, any number of the form nj is considered by Python as a complex literal.
-The output proves this that the type() function gave in the above program code.
+As demonstrated above, Python considers any number of the form nj as a complex literal.
+The output proves the type() function in the above program code.

 3. Boolean Literals

 These are the literals that can have either True or False value.
-Let’s go through the following program code to see how Boolean literals work in Python.
+Let’s review the following program code to see how Boolean literals work in Python.

 a = 5 > 3 print(a) b = 55 < 33 print(b)

-As we can see above, the first condition is true, and so variable a gets True value.
-In the second case, the condition is evaluated to False, and so b is assigned False.
+As we can see above, the first condition is true, so variable a gets a True value.
+In the second case, the condition evaluates as False, so the system assigns False to b.

 4. List Literal

 A list in Python is a set of items of different data types.
 Lists can be modified as needed and are even mutable.
-In order to create a list, specify the values of different data types separated by a comma and enclose them in square brackets.
-Any value or multiple values stored in a list can be retrieved by making use of a slice operator, i.e. [:].
-There are two operators associated with lists.
-These are firstly concatenation, i.e. + operator and secondly repetition, i.e. ‘*’ operator.
-Let’s see how to list literals work in Python by going through the examples as illustrated below.
+To create a list, specify the values of different data types separated by a comma and enclose them in square brackets.
+Any value or multiple values stored in a list can be retrieved using a slice operator, i.e., [:].
+Lists associate with two operators.
+These are concatenation, i.e., + operator, and repetition, i.e., ‘*’ operator.
+Let’s see how to list literals work in Python by reviewing the examples illustrated below.

 l = [231, 'Mary Matthews', 1+3.5j, 43.56] print(l) type(l)

-We created a list containing an integer, string, complex number, and floating-point number in the above code.
-The list is then printed, and finally, we check the type of the variable l.
+In the above code, we created a list containing an integer, string, complex number, and floating-point number.
+Next, we print the list and finally check the type of the variable l.
 Let’s see how the code performs in Python.
-This is as shown in the following screenshot.
+This is shown in the following screenshot.

 As we can see in the above screenshot, the type of variable l is the list.
-So, Python automatically recognizes that it a list based on the type of items present in the set.
+So, Python automatically recognizes a list based on the type of items present in the set.